JnrPeter/MonkeyPox-Data-Exploration-in-SQL/README.md

 ### SQL Queries were used to gain insights from the dataset using the questions below

+- What is total number of confirmed and suspected cases worldwide?
 - What is the number confirmed cases in each country?
 - What is the number of suspected cases in each country?
 - What is the number of Discarded cases in each country?